allison-johnson/sinatra-practice-it/notes.md

 To do
+- Edit a question's topics

 - Seed database!

 - Radio buttons for difficulty

-- Edit pages for questions and students
+- Edit page for students

 - Delete pages for questions, students, and topics
     * If a question was only associated with Topic X and then Topic X gets deleted, what should happen to the question?

 - Where to redirect if correct teacher is not logged in???

+- Where to redirect to if a teacher tries to edit a question they don't own?
+(Generic failure page?)

 - Move index action to parent controller?
 What should index page look like?
 (Maybe a link to log in if user isn't logged in, otherwise link to teacher's show page)